Sheikh-Nabil/Project-E-commerce/README.md

 ---

 The process is quite simple.
-First ran the python script [create_search_url.py] where we mentioned the website that will be scraped including how many pages we want to scrape.
-Which will automatically create the [search_urls.text] file.
-In the next step we created the [product.py] python script which contains the exact direction of what information should be collected from the search url.
+First ran the python script <span style="color:yellow">create_search_url.py</span> where we mentioned the website that will be scraped including how many pages we want to scrape.
+Which will automatically create the <span style="color:yellow">search_urls.text</span>file.
+In the next step we created the  <span style="color:yellow">product.py</span> python script which contains the exact direction of what information should be collected from the search url.
 All the data came as .json format and than used for further analysis.

 ## Data Cleaning: